-Infrastructure and Development Contributions Framework
+Whitehorse Development Contributions Plan

-Development contributions are payments or in-kind works provided by developers that support the provision of infrastructure to meet the needs of the community.
-Development Contributions Plans are commonplace in Melbourne’s greenfield growth areas, but they are becoming more prevalent in established municipalitiesto support the delivery of infrastructure for a growing community.
+A Development Contributions Plan (DCP) allows Council to collect contributions from new developments to support the delivery of infrastructure for a growing community.
+The contribution may be payments, land or in-kind works.

 The need to investigate a development contributions mechanism for the City of Whitehorse was identified some time ago.
-Significant development has been occurring in the municipality, particularly in Box Hill, and there is an ability to obtain development contributions from this .
-Implementing a development contributions system can be a lengthy and complex process that requires significant resources.
-Development Contributions Plans must adhere to guidelines and other legislative requirements set by State Government.
+Significant development has been occurring in the municipality, particularly in Box Hill, and there is an ability for Council to obtain development contributions from future development to help fund the provision of necessary infrastructure generated by the growth.

+Preparing and implementing a municipal wide DCP in planning schemes is a rigorous, lengthy and resource intensive process.
+The ongoing implementation, monitoring and reporting of the DCP must adhere to relevant Ministerial Directions, guidelines and legislative requirements.
+However, once implemented in the planning scheme, the DCP can provide lasting benefits for the community.

 What is Development Contributions Plan?

-A Development Contributions Plan (DCP) is a document that identifies infrastructure that is to be partially or fully funded by future development.
-As Whitehorse is an established area, it is expected that infrastructure projects would be partially funded by a DCP.
-Council must list the infrastructure projects that will be partially funded by a DCP and delivered over the life of the DCP.
+A Development Contributions Plan is a planning document that identifies infrastructure that will be delivered by Council (and other authorities where relevant) and can be partially or fully funded by future developments.
+In established areas like the City of Whitehorse, infrastructure projects in a DCP would be partially funded by future developments.
+Council must deliver the listed infrastructure projects over the life of the DCP.
+The DCP must be regularly reviewed to ensure the projects included in the DCP are relevant to the changing needs of the community and making adjustments to the costs and projects where needed.

+The Whitehorse DCP identifies some of the infrastructure projects that will be delivered by Council over a 20 year period, and shows the associated levies to be imposed on new developments towards funding this infrastructure.

-Before a DCP can be implemented in Whitehorse it will first need to be adopted by Council and proceed through a planning scheme amendment process, which has a number of steps.
+Before the Whitehorse DCP can be implemented, it will first need to be adopted by Council and proceed through a planning scheme amendment process, which has a number of steps.

 What stage is the Project at?

-In recognition of a need to explore development contributions mechanisms in Whitehorse, Council is progressing work to implement a development contributions funding mechanism.
-The purpose of this work is to ensure that the cost of providing Council delivered infrastructure is shared more equitably between the community and new development that increases the demand on Council infrastructure.
-The first stage of the project is an Infrastructure and Development Contributions Framework report.
-This considers the demand for infrastructure across the municipality and how Council can use infrastructure funding and delivery mechanisms to meet needs over time.
-The report highlights that Council has a significant body of information relating to strategic planning for future development and the infrastructure needed to support existing and new development.
+In recognition of a need to explore development contributions mechanisms in Whitehorse, as a first stage, Council prepared the Whitehorse Infrastructure and Development Contributions Framework (Framework).
+The Framework considered the demand for infrastructure across the municipality and how Council can use infrastructure funding and delivery mechanisms to meet the growing infrastructure needs over time.
+The Framework highlighted that Council has a significant body of information relating to strategic planning for future development and the infrastructure needed to support existing and new development.
 This information can form the basis of infrastructure funding mechanisms.

-On 20 September 2021, Council resolved to endorse the Infrastructure and Development Contributions Framework report as the basis for the next stage of the project, which will involve the preparation of a Development Contributions Plan (DCP) for the municipality.
+On 20 September 2021, Council resolved to endorse the Framework as the basis for the next stage of the project, which involved the preparation of a municipal wide Development Contributions Plan.

+Click here to view the Framework.

+A municipal wide Whitehorse Development Contributions Plan prepared by HillPDA Consultants, along with associated planning scheme amendment documents for Amendment C241whse to implement the DCP into the Whitehorse Planning Scheme were endorsed by Council in August 2022 for consultation and to seek authorisation from the Minister for Planning (the Minister) to exhibit the amendment.

+Authorisation was received in early October 2022.
+Amendment C241whse and the Draft Whitehorse DCP are currently on public exhibition inviting submissions from the community and other stakeholders.
+Submissions close on 12 December, 2022.
+Click here for the amendment documents and details on how to make a submission.